chiuhoward/chiuhoward/README.md

 ### Hi there 👋
+I'm a PhD student in the Yeatman Brain Development and Education Lab.

+As a PhD student, I will aim to marry education and neuroscience, while working with transdiagnostic longitudinal neuroimaging methods to understand developmental trajectories of individuals and their response to interventions.

+My coding skills are extremely basic, but I am looking to develop proficiency in Python and R.
 <!--
 **chiuhoward/chiuhoward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.